sampsonv/github-trending/README.md

 * 【2023-10-15】[qwerttvv / Beijing-IPTV](https://github.com/qwerttvv/Beijing-IPTV) - 最好用的北京联通、北京移动IPTV频道列表。https://bjiptv.gq/
 ## Css

+* 【2024-10-08】[divyanshudhruv / Minifolio](https://github.com/divyanshudhruv/Minifolio) - ⚡ A minimal portfolio template for Developers | 2024
+* 【2024-10-08】[SurajPratap10 / Imagine_AI](https://github.com/SurajPratap10/Imagine_AI) - The IMAGINE - AI, which is built using the OpenAI API library DALL-E 2, aims to solve the problem of limited creativity and imagination.
+This is a fully mobile responsive image generator built with Node.js and Express that uses OpenAI's Dall-E models to generate images.
 * 【2024-10-04】[aslams2020 / Stark-Tech-Portfolio](https://github.com/aslams2020/Stark-Tech-Portfolio) - A tribute to Iron Man!
 This portfolio website is inspired by the iconic character Tony Stark and is designed to showcase various projects, skills, and experiences in a sleek and modern interface, reflecting the high-tech and innovative spirit of Stark Industries.
 * 【2024-10-03】[fineanmol / Annoying-submit-button](https://github.com/fineanmol/Annoying-submit-button) - Annoying Submit Button in React.
 Give a ⭐️ if you have liked this project and want to support it !
 * 【2024-09-30】[LIlGG / halo-theme-sakura](https://github.com/LIlGG/halo-theme-sakura) - Halo 版本的樱花🌸主题